TALXIS/docs/src/en/customizer-guide/modules/people/provision-approvals.md

 ## How to Provision Approvals
 There are two ways how to do it.
 ### #1 option how to provision approvals
-1. Find "Approvals" in app explorer and pin it into your teams (optional).
+1. Find "Approvals" in app explorer and pin it into your Teams (optional).
 ![Provision Approvals Add Approval App](/.attachments/en/customizer-guide/modules/people/provision-approvals/provision-approvals-add-approvals-app.png)
 1. Open application and select your environment
 ![Provision Approvals Select Environtment](/.attachments/en/customizer-guide/modules/people/provision-approvals/provision-approvals-select-environment.png)